sukulent/namefix/README.md

 ## Known Bugs & Caveats

+- the version number `--version` option prints differs from reality if installed trough testing deb pkg, but the executable does not change, bug in args lib? todo debug I guess
+- option to force overwriting is kinda worked on
-- does not have any advanced logic detecting multiple extensions, uses system `std::filesystem::path::stem()`
+- does not have any advanced logic detecting multiple extensions, uses system `std::filesystem::path::stem()` - look at option `-e` for maximum number of extensions cut off before name-fixing begins

 ## Building from source